thw17/Rupp_etal_Anole_DosageCompensation/README.md

 source activate anole_dosage
 ```

-3) Download the fastq files from SRA.
+4) Download the fastq files from SRA into the "fastqs" directory.
 A straightforward, but somewhat inefficient way to obtain and compress all of the fastq files would be:
 ```
+cd fastqs
 for i in SRR1502164 SRR1502165 SRR1502166 SRR1502167 SRR1502168 SRR1502169 SRR1502170 SRR1502171 SRR1502172 SRR1502173 SRR1502174 SRR1502175 SRR1502176 SRR1502177 SRR1502178 SRR1502179 SRR1502180 SRR1502181 SRR1502182 SRR1502183
 do
 fastq-dump --gzip --outdir fastqs/ --readids --split-files $i